PubSub+ Connector Manager for PubSub+ Self-Managed Connectors

 Configuring Minimal Requirements

-After setting up the configuration storage and moving PubSub+ Self-Contained Connector configuration to it, you must change the local configuration for the PubSub+ Self-Contained Connector (it should be empty).
-The PubSub+ Self-Contained Connector configuration stores the data needed to connect to the Connector Manager (see PubSub+ Self-Contained Connector Configuration).
+After setting up the configuration storage and moving Self-Managed Connector configuration to it, you must change the local configuration for the Self-Managed Connector (it should be empty).
+The Self-Managed Connector configuration stores the data needed to connect to the Connector Manager (see PubSub+ Self-Managed Connector Configuration).

-This is an example of the PubSub+ Self-Contained Connector configuration file:
+This is an example of the Self-Managed Connector configuration file:

 # parameters defying which config to get and where from.